chevah/geck/content/defects-tech-debt.rst

 Things that can be done in this day:

-* work at improving out tools
+* work at improving our tools
-* think of ways of changing the way we work to make it easier and fun
+* improve the way we work to make it easier and more fun
 * fixing small technical debts, code cleanup, renaming... etc
 * push or send upstream your local changes to open source projects
-* fix a bug in an upstream open source project
+* fix a bug in an upstream open source project.

 References